 Source

-Before diving too deep, it’s helpful to go over a quick sales plan definition.
+Before we dive into the nitty-gritty, it’s helpful to go over a quick B2B sales plan definition.
 These plans are ways for companies to strategize and set goals for their sales departments.
+It’s not just some document that gathers digital dust in a shared folder—it’s your roadmap to revenue glory.

 What should you include in your strategic sales plan?